Raikkonen's car breaks Ferrari mechanic's leg in tire stop - Philly

-SAKHIR, Bahrain (AP) - A Ferrari team mechanic was taken to the hospital with a broken leg after being struck by Kimi Raikkonen's car during a botched tire change at the Bahrain Grand Prix on Sunday.
+SAKHIR, Bahrain (AP) - A Ferrari team mechanic was hospitalized with a broken leg after being struck by Kimi Raikkonen's car during a botched tire change at the Bahrain Grand Prix on Sunday.

-Raikkonen came in for his second tire change of the race after 36 of 57 laps, but the rear left tire was not secured properly.
-Raikkonen was given the green light to go but it was an unsafe release and, as he pulled away, the tire hit one of the mechanics.
+Raikkonen came in for his second tire change of the race after 36 of 57 laps and was given the green light to go despite work still continuing on the rear left tire.
+As the Ferrari driver pulled away, the tire hit the leg of one of the mechanics, knocking him to the ground.

 Ferrari later tweeted that the mechanic, named only as Francesco, likely sustained a "shinbone and fibula fracture."

-The mechanic was standing next to the car's rear left tire, with his back turned to Raikkonen, and did not notice the Finnish driver suddenly pulling away.
+The mechanic was standing next to the car's rear left tire, with his back turned to Raikkonen, and did not notice the Finn suddenly pulling away.
 As the tire impacted heavily, the mechanic's left leg twisted and buckled under him.

 Sergio Marchionne, Ferrari's chairman, expressed his sympathy.